 Shifting from balance to blending, may not be easy but it starts when leaders choose to set examples.
 Such may include:

 All of this may sound very hypothetical for those who feel that life revolves around work.
-We are in no way telling you to quit your job and go on a world tour, tomorrow (although that is never a bad idea!).
-What we are proposing here is to truly understand the meaning of people are my resource.
+However, we're not suggesting any drastic changes.
+What we are proposing here is for all of us to truly try to understand the meaning of "people are my most important resource".
 Lots of our resources are becoming scarce due to overuse and lack of consideration.
 Make sure that doesn't happen to your people too!